steadycsa/MLB-Mini-Scoreboard-for-Desk/ReadME.md

     Other leg -> GND
     (uses internal pull-up, no resistor needed)

-Case (not needed)
+Case Details
-- Insert Case Description Here
+- I plan on adding an image and cad file of the case here, decided to not do it for this first version using the arduino
-- Feel free to use the same one or come up with your own
+- Feel free to use the same one or come up with your own!
-- Inert Case Image Here

 Additional Notes:
 - The script can be hardcoded to your favorite team if you dont have a button or dont care about other teams
-- Will be creating a V2 of this using an esp32 as an attempt to make this pocket-sized
+- Will be creating a V2 of this using an esp32 and other components as an attempt to make this truly pocket-sized